 Glaucon – Socrates’s buddy & Plato’s older brother – enters into the conversation.
 I think the part of the just is the best.

-S: I can’t believe that you think injustice is together with wisdom and virtue and justice with the opposite.
+S: I can’t believe that you think injustice is together with wisdom & virtue & justice with the opposite.
 Well, it seems like we’re just playing games with words.
-It sounds like you’re calling injustice honorable and strong and justice the opposite.
+It sounds like you’re calling injustice honorable & strong, & justice the opposite.
 Does the just man try to gain advantage over the just?
 Would he do anything other than a just action?
 Would he try something on with the unjust?

 T: No. No. He’d think it’d be just.
 He’d try but wouldn’t be able to.
 A just man will not try to get more than another just man but would try to do so with an unjust man.

 S: A just man doesn’t want more than any other just man but he does want more than an unjust man.
-But an unjust man wants more than both other unjust men and just men.
-And the unjust is good and wise and the just is neither?
+But an unjust man wants more than both other unjust men & just men. & the unjust is good & wise, & the just is neither?

-S: In the case of a musician and a non-musician.
-And the musician is the wiser and the non-musician is the fool.
-A man is good insofar as he is wise and likewise if he is foolish.
-Is that right?
-And if so, could we apply that to other arts.
+S: In the case of a musician & a non-musician. & the musician is the wiser & the non-musician is the fool.
+A man is good insofar as he is wise & likewise if he is foolish.
+Is that right? & if so, could we apply that to other arts.

-S: Would a musician claim to exceed being a musician in tightening and loosening strings?
+S: Would a musician claim to exceed being a musician in tightening & loosening strings?